 SFL Linus is a 100% owned subsidiary of Ship Finance, acquired from North Atlantic Drilling Ltd ("NADL"), a related party, in 2013.
-SFL Linus holds a newbuilding harsh environment jack-up drilling rig which upon delivery in February 2014 was leased to North Atlantic Linus Charterer Ltd., fully guaranteed by its parent company NADL.
+At December 31, 2013, SFL Linus held a newbuilding harsh environment jack-up drilling rig which upon delivery in February 2014 was leased to North Atlantic Linus Charterer Ltd., fully guaranteed by its parent company NADL.
 In October 2013, SFL Linus entered into a \$475 million five year term loan and revolving credit facility to partly finance the acquisition of the rig.
 The facility was not utilized at December 31, 2013, but was drawn when the rig was delivered to SFL Linus and the charter commenced in February 2014.
-The facility is fully guaranteed by Ship Finance until the rig commences a sub-charter, which is scheduled to commence in the second quarter of 2014.
-Thereafter, Ship Finance will guarantee \$90.0 million of the debt.
+At December 31, 2014, the balance outstanding under this facility was \$451.3 million, and the available amount under the revolving part of the facility was fully drawn.
+The Company guaranteed \$90.0 million of this debt at December 31, 2015, amendments were made to the lease, whereby Seadrill replaced NADL as lease guarantor.
 Because the main asset of SFL Linus is the subject of a lease which includes both fixed price call options and a fixed price put option, it has been determined that this subsidiary of Ship Finance is a variable interest entity in which Ship Finance is not the primary beneficiary.

 Bluelot and Corte Real are 100% owned subsidiaries of Ship Finance, each incorporated in 2010 for the purpose of leasing in a 13,800 twenty-foot equivalent units ("TEU") container vessel on a bareboat charter basis, respectively the CMA CGM Magellan and the CMA CGM Corte Real, and leasing the vessel out on a time-charter basis to CMA CGM.
 In November and December 2013, CMA CGM exercised its options to acquire the two vessel-owning entities, and the charter agreements were terminated in January and March 2014, respectively.
-Accordingly, the two \$25 million investment loans, which were classified as "Loans to others, long-term" at December 31, 2012, have been included in "Other receivables" at December 31, 2013.
+The business activities of Bluelot and Corte Real were discontinued upon the re-delivery of their vessels, since when they have been fully consolidated.